slundqui/AlphaMinichess/README.md

+#AlphaMinicheses
+This is Sheng Lundquist's copy of the repo teaching-minichess (https://github.com/CodeRect/teaching-minichess.git)

 #teaching-minichess
 this project provides the framework for the advanced artificial intelligence class, in which an artificial chess player is ought to be implemented.